-This post is part of our Q&A section.
+This post is a part of our Q&A section.
 If you want to submit your question, please use the form in the Contact page.

-Dinesh (Mumbai, India) asked : I read your post about flash sync speed and now I got confused about flash sync speed and flash shutter speed.
+Dinesh (Mumbai, India) asked : I read your post about flash sync speed and got confused about flash sync speed and flash shutter speed.
 I went through Nikon D90 manual but couldn’t be satisfied with the explanation they gave.
 Can you please tell me the difference between flash sync speed and flash shutter speed?